Utilize solar power and know what it takes for off-grid solar survival to provide electricity in your home!

 3. Are You Self-Installing or Hiring an Installer?

-4. Is the Amount of Electricity you use is Compatible With the Amount of Solar System you can Afford?
+4. Is the Amount of Electricity You Use Compatible with the Amount of Solar System You Can Afford?

 Lastly, you’ll want to do some rough figuring on how many hours of sunlight your location receives per day.
 Then, use that to determine how many panels you’ll need in your array to be able to put the energy you use throughout the day back into your batteries through your solar panels.